Aliases for PSENEN Gene

-PSENEN (Presenilin Enhancer Gamma Secretase Subunit) is a Protein Coding gene.
-Diseases associated with PSENEN include acne inversa, familial, 2 and hidradenitis.
-Among its related pathways are PI-3K cascade and Signaling by FGFR.
+PSENEN (Presenilin Enhancer Gamma-Secretase Subunit) is a Protein Coding gene.
+Diseases associated with PSENEN include Acne Inversa, Familial, 2 and Dowling-Degos Disease.
+Among its related pathways are p75 NTR receptor-mediated signalling and Signaling by NOTCH1.
 An important paralog of this gene is ENSG00000188223.

 UniProtKB/Swiss-Prot for PSENEN Gene

 Essential subunit of the gamma-secretase complex, an endoprotease complex that catalyzes the intramembrane cleavage of integral membrane proteins such as Notch receptors and APP (beta-amyloid precursor protein) (PubMed:12522139, PubMed:12763021, PubMed:12740439, PubMed:12679784, PubMed:24941111).
 The gamma-secretase complex plays a role in Notch and Wnt signaling cascades and regulation of downstream processes via its role in processing key regulatory proteins, and by regulating cytosolic CTNNB1 levels (Probable).
 PSENEN modulates both endoproteolysis of presenilin and gamma-secretase activity (PubMed:12522139, PubMed:12763021, PubMed:12740439, PubMed:12679784, PubMed:24941111).